Open Network for Digital Commerce: Logistics

 As of 12 May 2022, Flipkart, Reliance Retail and Amazon started talks with ONDC officials.
 As Logistics Network Partners (LNP), Ekart and Dunzo joined ONDC.
-Paytm and PhonePe which is in advance stage of integration will act as Payment Network Partners (PNP) for ONDC.
-PhonePe planning to join ONDC both from buyers and sellers side.
+Paytm and PhonePe, which is in the advanced stage of integration, will act as Payment Network Partners (PNP) for ONDC.
+PhonePe is planning to join ONDC from both the buyer and seller sides.
 Till 15 May 2022, 24 ecommerce platforms are joining ONDC.
-Paytm Mall confirmed joining ONDC network with primary focus on exports.
-As of July 6, 200 sellers are active in grocery, and food and beverage category.
+Paytm Mall confirmed joining the ONDC network with a primary focus on exports.
+As of July 6, 200 sellers are active in the grocery, food and beverage categories.
 To access ONDC, a seller has to join a seller platform.
 After the success of Tez atop Unified Payment Interface (UPI), Google initiated talks with ONDC to integrate Google Shopping with the platform.

-FMCG companies and brands such as ITC Limited, Hindustan Unilever, Dabur and Nivea started talks on joining the network.
-Shopify also started showing interest on ONDC platform.
 Ecom Express and Shiprocket are at the final stages of integration as LNP.

-On 21 June 2022, National Restaurant Association of India (NRAI) initiated talks with officials from ONDC.
-Initially some large and small restaurants will join the network as pilot project and work on technology standardization.
-Restaurant Network Partners (RNP) under ONDC will help in on-boarding process and act as an aggregator.
-Post on-boarding, RNP will educate and train the restaurants on online delivery business, maintain packaging and hygiene norms and ensure that food preparation is as per service level agreements to protect consumer interest.
-Building consumer pipeline and delivery infrastructure will not come under RNP.